 Bring Your Passion Back to Work

 Remember the days when you loved going to work?
-You were challenged, excited, and up for your next adventure.
-Never felt that passion about work?
-These ideas are for you, too.
+You were challenged, excited, and ready for your next adventure.
+Then again, perhaps you were never passionate about your work.
 You can discover the passion that’s available in your work or rediscover the passion you once had for your work.

 ”It is so easy to forget why you do the work and focus only on how you do it.
 You need to focus on the why behind your work to discover passion for it.
 The first step is to identify all of the benefits that you provide to your customers.
 Ask yourself the following questions to identify the benefits:

-To do this, Bacon suggests that you need to write down the benefits you believe you provide for your customers.
+To do this, write down the benefits you believe you provide for your customers.
 Then select the benefits that excite you the most.
 Next, identify the features of your product or service that you think your customers may want.
 What will excite them?
 What is unique about you or what you offer?
 Finally, match up the features you identified with the customer benefits.

 Demonstrate Your Work Passion to Your Customers

 You should feel very proud of what you can do for your customers.
 Tell everyone you know about your passion for serving your customers.
-Bacon says this will help you build and maintain your own passion.
+This will help you build and maintain your own passion.

-The second major step, Bacon suggests you pursue, is to display your passion to your client or customer.
+The second major step is to display your passion to your client or customer.
 It’s not enough that you feel the passion inside.
 You have to let the customers know you are passionate about your product and your service to them.

 - ”It starts with your body posture; show energy and excitement in your body posture and movement.
 Give all of your customers a warm greeting.